reptily/async-run/README.md

 composer require reptily/async-run
 ```

-# Example use
+### Example use as object

-Example file: <a href="https://github.com/reptily/async-run/blob/master/example/index.php">/example/index.php</a>
+Example file: <a href="https://github.com/reptily/async-run/blob/master/example/async_run.php">/example/async_run.php</a>

-This library provides several methods for working with oscichronity.
+This library provides several methods for working with asynchronicity.

 When an object is initialized in the constructor, parameters are available.